hphelion/documentation/storage-bulkimport-faq.md

 ####Q:	How does Bulk Import work?{#howworks}

 A:	The bulk import service works with your existing HP Helion Public Cloud account.
 If you don’t have an account, [create one here](http://www.hpcloud.com/free-trial).
-1. Use the Management Console to contact your HP Helion Public Cloud support technician.
+1. Use the
+[HP Helion Public Cloud Console](https://horizon.hpcloud.com/) to contact your HP Helion Public Cloud support technician.
 He or she will get the process started for you.

 2. Sign a legal consent form.